My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 The best man launched into his speech, full of jokes about James' fantasy football disasters, Sarah's Instagram fails, and their infamous road trip mishaps.

-I still didn't know the whole reason I was here, only that Sarah was too calm, Sarah was too alert, and the room felt like it was holding its breath for something it didn't want to hear.
+I still didn't know the whole reason I was here, only that Sarah was too calm, Florence was too alert, and the room felt like it was holding its breath for something it didn't want to hear.

-Sarah waited, letting the silence stretch until it was uncomfortable.
+Florence waited, letting the silence stretch until it was uncomfortable.
 "I found it in the guest room after you stayed with us last month.
 It was tucked away in the back of the closet, hidden.
 This was my daughter Faith's dress.
 The one she wore the night she died."

 Read also